Cook Park, Orange: History

 The remarkable assortment of trees, shrubs and flowers, with a conservatory and the two rustic pavilions mostly date from the 1890s.
-The James Dalton Fountain fountain was donated in 1891 by very prominent Orange townsman, James Dalton, a wealthy merchant who was part owner of Dalton Bros store, now the site of Grace Bros.
+The James Dalton Fountain was donated in 1891 by very prominent Orange townsman, James Dalton, a wealthy merchant who was part owner of Dalton Bros store, now the site of Grace Bros.
 It was erected in the park on the central axis off Summer Street near the central bandstand.
 It is built of cast iron and the water falls from a central pipe down over three levels.
 On one of these levels four boys with urns stand on an acanthus embossed plinth.
 Above this level there is fern frond decoration and three storks.
 The Clinton Street-Summer Street corner gates were erected in the 1890s.

 A lodge, erected in about 1900, is built of sandstock brick and has a corrugated iron roof.
 Two more lakes were excavated by 1908, full of gold and silver fishes and turtles.
 A further fountain in memory of John Gale was erected in 1908 (and remodelled in the 1920s).

 The octagonal bandstand with its attractive carved wooden fittings, from which "the Orange Band discourses sweet music" opened on 12 March 1908, bringing the park very much to its present condition, the town band having decided in 1907 to build bandstands in Cook and Robertson Parks.
 The bandstand is octagonal and built on a brick foundation.
 It has carved timber columns and a railing and a weatherboard ceiling.
 The frieze is of carved timber and the peaked roof is tiled.
 Original gas fittings and music stands are extant.
 A delightful set of photographs of Cook Park was published in the Orange District Guide for 1908 and gives a good basis for modern comparison.

 In the 1920s the fountain was remodeled and it took on its present form.
 A small lake was built in the park in 1890.
 In 1938 the ferneries were built and this structure contains the fountain from the original bush house, this fountain being cast iron and having swan modelling.
 The park has two sets of notable cast iron gates.
 Of these the most impressive are those on the Clinton Street-Summer Street corner which were erected in the 1890s.
 The other set, on the Summer Street-Sampson Street corner, were made in Parkes and were moved from Orange's Robertson Park to Cook Park in 1927.
 They were made by Dick Venebles of Parkes and paid for by funds raised by holding a sham fight and military display at the Gosling Creek Water Reserve.